The Maginot Line

 Day 2 - Eben Emael & Fort d’Aubin-Neufchâteau

 We begin this fortifications tour in Belgium and see the 1930s Liege forts used to defend Belgium against the Blitzkrieg.
-We start at the famous Eben Emael, assaulted by German Airborne troops in gliders; we have a full tour of the site here.
+We start at Eben Emael, assaulted by German Airborne troops in gliders; we have a full tour of the site here.
 After lunch we see the heavily fought over Fort d’Aubin-Neufchâteau, completely surrounded in May 1940; here we take a guided tour of the fort, seeing the extensive damage caused in 1940.
-We then travel through the Belgian Ardennes, scene of the Blitzkrieg in May 1940, and into France to our Mainstay hotel were we stay for the next three nights.
+We then travel through the Belgian Ardennes, scene of the Blitzkrieg in May 1940, and into France to our hotel were we stay for the next three nights.

 Included meals: Breakfast